 Because NewGene is intended to ease the ability of scholars to access and use the various datasets created by international relations scholars, it contributes to the broader issue of research transparency and replication in the Social Sciences.
 For this reason, I helped organize a conference at the University of Chicago titled "Replication and Transparency in Social Science: Crisis or Crossroads" .
 The conference was brought together scholars from across the social sciences to discuss how to respond to concerns regarding the fragility of empirical findings in the social sciences (including psychology, political science, economics).
 An excellent summary of the conference was posted on the Nature blog.

 Effect Bounds in International Relations Research

-Third, in another piece published in political analysis and co-authored with Walter Mebane, I encourage quantitative international relations researches to "embrace uncertainty" by adopting variations of Manksi bounds.
+In another piece published in political analysis and co-authored with Walter Mebane, I encourage quantitative international relations researches to "embrace uncertainty" by adopting variations of Manksi bounds.
 Whether working with experimental or observation data, scholars must make assumptions (sometimes rather strong assumptions) in order to draw an inference about how an explanatory variable, X, influences an outcome variable, Y. Manski bounds offer an assumption free approach for defining the plausible range for the effect of a binary variable (e.g. a country being democratic or not; two countries having a territorial dispute or not) on a binary outcome (e.g. the two countries going to war or remaining at peace).